jgyates/genmon/README.md

 ## Testing
-This software was written by one person with access to one generator.
-The model used for testing and development is a liquid cooled model.
+This software was written by one person with full time access to one generator.
+The primary model used for testing and development is a liquid cooled model with an evolution controller.
 The software was written with every intention of working on liquid and air-cooled models with the Evolution or Nexus controller however the author has not tested all scenarios.
+Some testing has been done with an air cooled Nexus controller, however not all firmware versions and models have been tested.

 ## Known Issues:
 The ability to determine the hours the generator has run is enabled in the code, however the ability to read the backup vs exercise time (backup + exercise = total run hours) is not implimented.